Mino5531/flutter_web_auth_2/flutter_web_auth_2/README.md

 final result = await FlutterWebAuth2.authenticate(url: "https://my-custom-app.com/connect", callbackUrlScheme: "https");
 ```

+**Note:** Your `url` value must use the `https` scheme.
+Otherwise the authentication prompt will not correctly initialize and you will only see a white browser window.

 ### Web

 On the Web platform, an endpoint must be created that captures the callback URL and sends it to the application using the JavaScript `postMessage()` method.
 In the `./web` folder of the project, create an HTML file named, e.g. `auth.html` with content: